open-telemetry/opentelemetry-collector-contrib/connector/exceptionsconnector/README.md

 - Exception message
 - Exception type

-This connector lets traces to continue through the pipeline unmodified.

 ## Configurations

 If you are not already familiar with connectors, you may find it helpful to first visit the [Connectors README].